adamelliotfields/notes-archive/README.md

 GitHub automatically renders the Markdown to HTML and applies the appropriate syntax highlighting for code snippets.

-I'm using VS Code, and I find the Markdown All-in-One extension to be helpful.
-To preview notes, I use my own custom Sass [theme](https://github.com/adamelliotfields/vscode-github-markdown-css).
+For a Markdown editor, I'm using VS Code, and I find the Markdown All-in-One extension to be helpful.

 Notes are sorted by topic, and filenames are prefixed with the date in `YYYY-MM-DD` format.